sc-ventures/cloudbreak-documentation/docs/autoscaling.md

 3. Select a **time zone** for the new alert.
 4. Provide the **cron expression** to define the time-based job scheduler (cron expression) for this alert.

-### Enable Auto Scaling

-You can enable auto scaling for your cluster either when creating a cluster or once the cluster is running, from the cluster details page.

-Choose **enable** to enable auto-scaling and then [create a scaling policy](#create-a-scaling-policy) and [Configure Auto Scaling](#configure-auto-scaling).

 #### Create a Scaling Policy